Valeria La Saponara

 Valeria La Saponara (born 1970) is an Italian-American mechanical and aerospace engineer whose research studies mycelium-based materials and the durability of biodegradable fiber-reinforced composite materials, particularly for applications in aerospace and in wind energy.
 She is a professor in the Department of Mechanical and Aerospace Engineering at the University of California, Davis.

 Education and career

-La Saponara graduated in 1994 from the University of Naples Federico II with a degree in aerospace engineering.
-After continued work at the MARS Center, an aerospace contractor in Naples, she completed a Ph.D. in aerospace 2001 at Georgia Tech.
+La Saponara earned a Bachelor of Science degree in 1994 in aerospace engineering from the University of Naples Federico II.
+After continued work at the MARS Center, an aerospace contractor in Naples.
+She laster completed a Master of Science and a Ph.
+D. and a 2021 in aerospace engineering at the Georgia Institute of Technology.

-After a year of postdoctoral work as an instructor at Georgia Tech, she became an assistant professor of mechanical engineering at the University of Utah.
-She moved to her present position at the University of California, Davis in 2005.
+Following her doctoral studies, La Saponara held academic appointments in mechanical engineering, including a faculty position at the University of Utah.
+In 2005, she joined the University of California, Davis, where she held appointments as assistant professor, associate professor, and professor.

+Research

+La Saponara's research centers on the applied mechanics of composite materials, with particular emphasis on fiber-reinforced polymer composites, material degradation, and structural performance.
+Her work also includes studies of smart composite systems and advanced materials.

 Recognition

-La Saponara was elected as an ASME Fellow in 2018.
+La Saponara received several academic and research awards, including a National Space Foundation CAREER Award.
+She was also recognized through fellowships, including being a ASME Fellow in 2018.